Surface links with free abelian link groups: Introduction

 \section{Introduction}

-Closed 1-manifolds embedded locally flatly in the Euclidean 3-space $\mathbb{R}^3$ are called {\it classical links}, and closed 2-manifolds embedded locally flatly in the Euclidean 4-space $\mathbb{R}^4$ are called {\it surface links}.
-A surface link whose each component is of genus zero (resp. one) is called a {\it $2$-link} (resp. {\it $T^2$-link}).
-Two classical links (resp. surface links) are {\it equivalent} if one is carried to the other by an ambient isotopy of $\mathbb{R}^3$ (resp. $\mathbb{R}^4$).

-It is known that if a classical link group is a free abelian group, then its rank is at most two (cf. \cite{Kawauchi} Theorem 6.3.1).
-It is also known that a $\mu$-component 2-link group for $\mu>1$ is not a free abelian group (cf. \cite{Hillman} Corollary 2 of Chapter 3).
+A {\it classical link} is the image of a smooth embedding of a disjoint union of circles into the Euclidean 3-space $\mathbb{R}^3$.
+The {\it link group} is the fundamental group of the link exterior.
+It is known \cite[Theorem 6.3.1]{Kawauchi} that if a classical link group is a free abelian group, then its rank is at most two.
+A {\it surface link} is the image of a smooth embedding of a closed surface into the Euclidean 4-space $\mathbb{R}^4$.
+A {\it $2$-link} (resp. {\it $T^2$-link}) is a surface link whose components are homeomorphic to 2-spheres (resp. tori).
+It is known \cite[Chapter 3, Corollary 2]{Hillman} that a $k$-component 2-link group for $k>1$ is not a free abelian group.
+The aim of this paper is to give concrete examples of $T^2$-links whose link groups are free abelian.

-In this paper in Section 2 we give examples of surface links whose link groups are free abelian groups of rank three (Theorem \ref{Thm1}) or four (Theorem \ref{Thm2}).
-These examples are link groups of {\it torus-covering $T^2$-links}, which are $T^2$-links in $\mathbb{R}^4$ which can be described in braid forms over the standard torus (see Definition \ref{Def2-1}).
+It is known (see Remark \ref{remark1}) that a $T^2$-link called a \lq\lq Hopf 2-link" \cite{CKSS01} has a free abelian group of rank two.
+We give $T^2$-links with a free abelian group of rank three (Theorem \ref{Thm1}).
+We also give a $T^2$-link with a free abelian group of rank four (Theorem \ref{Thm2}).
+These $T^2$-links are \lq\lq torus-covering $T^2$-links", which are $T^2$-links in the form of unbranched coverings over the standard torus.

-In Section \ref{TriplePoint} we study the torus-covering-links $S_n$ of Theorem \ref{Thm1}, i.e. the torus-covering $T^2$-links whose link groups are free abelian groups of rank three, where $n$ are integers.
-Computing quandle cocycle invariants, we show that $S_n$ is not equivalent to $S_m$ if $n \neq m$ (Theorem \ref{Thm3}).
-Using the quandle cocycle invariant together with a BW orientation for the singularity set of a surface diagram, we can moreover determine the triple point number of $S_0$ of Theorem \ref{Thm1}.
-In fact, the triple point number of $S_0$ is four, and its associated torus-covering-chart $\Gamma_{T,\,0}$ realizes the surface diagram with triple points whose number is the triple point number (Theorem \ref{Thm4}).